SoftUni-Internal/interactive-content/EN/05-Spring-Data-Intro/01-Spring-Data.md

 # Java-Based Configuration

-The less-common way of configuring a Spring Boot project is by using an annotation-based **JavaConfig** file.
+The less common way of configuring a Spring Boot project is by using an annotation-based **JavaConfig** file:

-Let us have a look at one `Java.Config` file.

 ```java
     @Bean